 Your exterminator should always let you know if boric acid is being used, as it can be potentially harmful to pets and children.

-Hydramethylnon slowly but effectively kills tons of pets, from ants to crickets to silverfish and cockroaches.
+Hydramethylnon slowly but effectively kills tons of pests, from ants to crickets to silverfish and cockroaches.

 Like boric acid, hydramethylnon won’t kill the ants right away.
 Instead, it kills them over a period of a few days, giving the ants time to bring plenty of the chemical back to their nest.
 This will end up killing a lot of ants over time, and should eventually take care of your problem completely.

-Fipronil is a good poison as it’s less toxic than boric acid and hydramethynon.
+Fipronil is a good poison as it’s less toxic than hydramethynon.

-When an ant comes in contact with fipronil it attacks the ant’s nervous system, killing it instantly.
+When an ant comes in contact with fipronil it attacks the ant’s nervous system.
 Fipronil is typically set up around ant nests and entry points — places where the ants are likely to go.
 Fipronil has a moldy odor that attracts a wide number of pests, including ants, beetles, ticks, cockroaches, and fleas to name a few.

 While not a poison on its own, piperonyl butoxide is added to many pesticides to make them more effective.